pnp/pnpjs/docs/contributing/extending-the-library.md

 const currentUserInfo = cu();
 ```

 Now hey you might say - you can't create a request to current user using the Web factory.
-Well you can, since everying is just based on urls under the covers the actual factory names don't mean anything other than they have the appropriate properties and method hung off them.
+Well you can, since everything is just based on urls under the covers the actual factory names don't mean anything other than they have the appropriate properties and method hung off them.
 This is brought up as you will see in many cases objects being used to create queries _within_ methods and properties that don't match their "type".
 It is an important concept when working with the library to always remember we are just building strings.

 ## Class structure

-Internally to the library we have a bit of complexity to make the whole invokable proxy ararchitecture work and provide the typings folks expect.
-Here is an example implemenation with extra comments explaining what is happening.
+Internally to the library we have a bit of complexity to make the whole invocable proxy architecture work and provide the typings folks expect.
+Here is an example implementation with extra comments explaining what is happening.
 You don't need to understand the entire stack to [add a property](#add-a-property) or [method](#add-a-method)

 ```ts
 /*